 - being uncertain as to how best support the women’s movement,

-- issues around insuffcient paternity leave meaning that men can't be as involved in raising their children as they would like to be,
+- issues around insufficient paternity leave meaning that men can’t be as involved in raising their children as they would like to be,

 - the issues that men who choose to be homemakers can be stigmatized or ridiculed

-- issues around fostering postive relationships with women because of how traditionally masculine habits of speech and behaviour tend to disempower women.
+- issues around fostering postive relationships with women and non-binary people because of how traditionally masculine habits of speech and behaviour tend to disempower non-men.